 Little Rooks Nursery

-If you’d like to register your child for our Nursery, please complete a Confirmation of Interest Form, available on the 'Admissions' page along with some admissions information.
+If you would like to register your child for our Nursery, please complete a Confirmation of Interest Form, available on the 'Admissions' page along with some admissions information.

-If there’s anything else you’d like to know, please call our school office on 01977 600368.
-We look forward to welcoming you to our new Nursery soon!
+If there is anything else that you would like to know, please call our School Office on 01977 600368.
+We look forward to welcoming you to our Nursery soon!

 (Statutory Framework for the Early Years Foundation Stage – Department for Education, 2017)